 Turnips are a cruciferous root vegetable that is best boiled or baked and used in soups and stews.
 It has a slightly nutty and earthy flavor when cooked.
 It is low in calories.

-I hope these calories in vegetables list can help you with weight loss or to gain a healthy diet.
+I hope these calories in vegetables list can help you determine the best healthy diet for yourself.
 Bookmark this post to keep this vegetable calorie chart easily accessible.